In Arkansas local government, the Pulaski County Judge serves as the chief executive officer of the county government. As such, the county judge:

 With a strong emphasis on the maintenance and construction of county roads and bridges, water systems and the installation of new tornado warning sirens throughout the county, Judge Hyde puts community health and safety first.

 He is committed to fostering a sense of community where people feel safe and welcome in order to live, work, open a business and raise their families.
 He feels this begins by employing and retaining well trained individuals who are prepared, tech savy and accountable.
-In his first year, Judge Hyde has raised the bar and expectations of county employees.
+Judge Hyde has raised the bar and expectations of county employees.

 Judge Hyde has a proven track record as a community leader and dedicated public servant.
 Prior to being elected County Judge, he served the state as a member of the General Assembly for six years, representing District 40 in Pulaski County.
 As a State Representative, he chaired 5 separate committees, championed fiscal restraint, improving educational opportunities for our children, expanding services for the elderly and promoted positive economic development.